Send the link below via email or IMCopy

 Consumers and Energy

-Producers make their own energy and store the extra to be used later.
+Producers make their own energy to grow and develop, then store the extra to be used later.
+An apple tree, for example, uses that energy to make apples to help reproduce and spread more apple trees.
 For some producers, later never comes because a consumer gets to them first.
+It is important to remember that though apples may be delicious, when we eat them we take energy that was meant for the apple seeds.

 We'll talk more about food webs and the interactions between producers, consumers, and the environment later.
 Let's explore how, exactly, a consumer gets its energy after making a meal of a producer.